 If this happens:

-- Ask your doctor about medicine to treat your skin.
+- Ask your health care provider about medicine to treat your skin.

-- Call your doctor if it is does not get better when you treat it.
+- Call your provider if it is does not get better when you treat it.

 If your stoma is leaking, your skin will get sore.